won-j/MinkowskiProjection/README.md

-# Supplementary materials for "Projection onto Minkowski Sums with Application to Constrained Learning" to appear in ICML 2019
+# Supplementary materials for "Projection onto Minkowski Sums with Application to Constrained Learning" to appear in ICML 2019 by Kenneth Lange, Joong-Ho Won, and Jason Xu

 ## Overview
 - SLEP MATLAB toolbox (SLEP-master.zip)